-Welcome to The Journey section of the GKR Karate website.
-In this section you will have access to a wealth of information (written and video) on each belt grade.
-It will provide you with both education and inspiration for your karate journey from beginner to Black belt and beyond!
+Welcome to The Belt Journey section of the GKR Karate website.
+In this section you will have access to a wealth of information on each belt grade.
+It will provide you with both education and inspiration for your karate journey from beginner to black belt and beyond!

 1. It Teaches Us That Overwhelming Projects Appear More Manageable If They Are Broken Up Into Smaller Tasks